Class-wise Federated Unlearning: Harnessing Active Forgetting with Teacher-Student Memory Generation: Preliminaries

 \subsection{Unlearning Targets}

-Unlearning targets can be mainly classified into four categories based on their scope, i.e., client-wise (all data of a client), class-wise (all data of a class), sample-wise (a data sample) and feature-wise (one feature dimension of a data sample).
-In federated learning, the data is possessed by various clients without permission for sharing.
-Thus, in this paper, the class-wise target refers to a specific class of data that is possessed by the target client.
-Except for feature-wise targets, our proposed method (\model{}) is capable of handling the other three types of targets, and is particularly well-suited for class-wise targets.
-To fully exploit the capability of \model{}, in this paper, we conduct experiments of class-wise unlearning, without compromising the generality.
+As shown in Figure~\ref{fig:comparison} (right), unlearning targets can be mainly classified into four categories based on their scope, i.e., client-wise (all data of a client), class-wise (all data of a class), sample-wise (a data sample), and feature-wise (one feature dimension of a data sample).
+In federated learning, clients possess data without permission to share.
+Thus, in this paper, class-wise target refers to a specific class of data that is possessed by the target client.
+The capabilities of unlearning targets with a smaller scope can be transferred to a larger scope, but the opposite may not be true.
+Our proposed \model{} can handle all three types of targets and is particularly suitable for class-wise targets.
+To fully exploit the capability of \model{}, in this paper, we mainly conduct experiments of class-wise unlearning, without compromising the generality.